Visual CenturySouth African Art in Context 1907 – 2007

 Given the need to construct a national archive, this work is a stellar example of what local productions (researching, writing, publishing) can mean as we tell our own stories, especially against the broader movement for a more inclusive, international art history that recognises and celebrates the contributions made in South Africa.

 This project is the first to bring together such a wide range of local writers and perspectives.
-Project initiator and director Gavin Jantjes is a South African artist currently based at Norway’s National Museum.
+Project initiator and director Gavin Jantjes is a South African artist based at Norway’s National Museum.
 Pallo Jordan, former Minister of Arts and Culture, supported the idea with seed funding to commission and develop the manuscript.
 Jantjes, together with editor-in-chief, Mario Pissarra of Africa South Arts Initiative (ASAI), commissioned and oversaw the exciting process of writing the book.

 Visual Century Volume 1: 1907–1948 Edited by Jillian Carman